Stephen King's Desperation

-Stephen King's Desperation is a 2006 American horror television film based on Stephen King's 1996 novel of the same name.
+Stephen King's Desperation is a 2006 American made-for-TV horror film based on Stephen King's 1996 novel of the same name.
 King himself wrote the teleplay.
 The film was directed by frequent King collaborator Mick Garris and stars Ron Perlman, Tom Skerritt, Steven Weber and Annabeth Gish.

 Plot

-In the Nevada desert, a couple, Peter and Mary Jackson, are driving just as a sheriff, Collie Entragian, stops them.
-He soon learns they possess marijuana, though Entragian may have planted it.
+Peter and Mary Jackson are driving through the Nevada desert when sheriff Collie Entragian stops them.
+He finds marijuana in their vehicle, though Entragian may have planted it.
 He takes them to jail.
-After entering the police station, they see a little girl dead on the floor, and Entragian shoots and kills Peter.
-Mary is thrown in a jail cell along with a young boy, David Carver, his parents, Ralph and Ellen, and an old man, Tom Billingsley.
-The little girl is the Carver's daughter, named Pie.
-In the meantime, in the police station, David kneels and prays to God, his practice since a drunk driver struck his best friend, Brian.
+Entering the police station, they see a little girl dead on the floor, and Entragian shoots and kills Peter.
+Mary is thrown in a cell along with a young boy, David Carver, his parents, Ralph and Ellen, and an old man, Tom Billingsley.
+The dead girl is the Carver's daughter, named Pie.
+David kneels and prays.

-Meanwhile, Steve Ames is in his truck, following famous author Johnny Marinville.
+Steve Ames is in his truck, following famous author Johnny Marinville.
 Ames is Marinville's assistant.
-Steve soon picks up a young female hitchhiker named Cynthia Smith.
-Johnny stops in the desert to urinate just as Entragian shows up behind him and plants the same bag of marijuana he got from Peter and Mary in Johnny's motorcycle bag and arrests him.
+Steve picks up a young female hitchhiker named Cynthia Smith.
+Johnny stops in the desert to urinate just as Entragian plants the same bag of marijuana he got from Peter and Mary in Johnny's motorcycle bag and arrests him.

-Back in the Police Station, his mother, Ellen, asks David why he kept on praying.
-David revealed that he prays because God made "his" presence known to him by miraculously saving his friend Brian from the brink of death.
-He then recollects that a drunk driver hit Brian when he and Brian were riding a bike.
-David immediately began praying to God, offering to sacrifice anything and to do whatever was asked of him so that his friend be saved.
-At that point, Brian miraculously regained consciousness.
-The doctor at the hospital described Brian's recovery as "miraculous."
+Back in the police station, David's mother, Ellen, asks him why he keeps praying.
+David reveals that he prays because God made "his" presence known to him by miraculously saving his friend Brian from the brink of death.
+He recollects that a drunk driver hit Brian when he and Brian were riding a bike.
+David began praying, offering to do whatever was asked of him so that his friend be saved.
+At that point, Brian regained consciousness.
+The doctor at the hospital described Brian's recovery as "miraculous".

-Later, David realizes Entragian's skin is breaking out, and he keeps saying "Tak" because he is possessed.
-Entragian then takes Ellen so he can shift his spirit into her body.
+David realizes Entragian's skin is breaking out and he keeps saying "Tak" because he is possessed.
+Entragian takes Ellen so he can move his spirit into her body.
 He leaves his vicious dog to guard the cells.
-Pie's ghost appears and gives David a bar of soap which glows green.
-David scrubs his body with the soap and, while the dog is distracted, slips through the bars of the jail cell and escapes the holding area.
+Pie's ghost appears and gives David a bar of soap that glows green.
+David scrubs his body with the soap and, while the dog is distracted, slips through the bars of the jail cell.
 David searches the police station and finds a gun on the corpse of another sheriff.
-He returns and shoots the guard dog, freeing everyone.
+He returns and shoots the dog before freeing everyone.